Importance of Overlapping Network Nodes in Influence Spreading: Related Work

 Research on overlapping community structures has attracted attention since the early 2000s \cite{palla2005uncovering, lancichinetti2009detecting, gregory2009finding}.
 Although community overlap has been extensively studied, research focused specifically on differences in spreading processes remains limited.
 The distinct roles of overlapping and non-overlapping nodes of circles and communities have primarily been studied in the fields of epidemics and social sciences.

-The differences in spreading between overlapping and non-overlapping nodes were investigated in \cite{ reid2011diffusion} and \cite{shang2015epidemic}.
-The analysis was performed by rewiring the networks, synthetically altering the network topology to create more communities.
-The principle is that when adding inter-community edges, the overlapping nodes become bridges that bypass multi-step routes, i.e. the network becomes more integrated.
-The authors used both the CC and SC models.
+The differences in spreading between overlapping and non-overlapping nodes were investigated in \cite{ reid2011diffusion} and \cite{shang2015epidemic}, in which the analysis was performed by rewiring the networks and thus altering the network topology by creating more communities.
+The principle was that when adding inter-community edges, the overlapping nodes become bridges that bypass multi-step routes, i.e. the network becomes more integrated.
+For the spreading process the authors used both the CC and SC models.
 The overlapping nodes tend to play a key role when the nodes are rewiring.
 Similarly, in \cite{yang2012structure_arxiv}, the authors found that the most influential nodes in social networks are often at the intersections of multiple circles.
-Their empirical analysis with real-world networks confirmed that the overlapping regions are typically more densely connected internally than the non-overlapping ones.
-This indicates that overlaps emerge naturally in observed social structures rather than being artifacts of network manipulation, and that such nodes act as key propagators in real network dynamics.
+Their empirical analysis with the real-world network datasets confirmed that the overlapping regions are typically more densely connected internally than the non-overlapping ones.
+This is consistent with overlaps emerging naturally in observed social structures rather than being artefacts of network manipulation, and that such nodes act as key propagators in real network dynamics.

 In the case of epidemic modelling, SC models have been widely employed to capture the cascade-like spread of infections (see, e.g., \cite{pastor2015epidemic} for a comprehensive survey).
-In \cite{shang2015epidemic}, the authors compared synthetic and real-world topologies by running simulations that alternately designate overlapping nodes as recovered or leave them susceptible, which conclusively shows that these intersectional nodes serve as the principal drivers of intensity and speed of the contagion outbreak.
+In \cite{shang2015epidemic}, the authors compared synthetic and real-world topologies by running simulations that alternately designate overlapping nodes as recovered or leave them susceptible, which conclusively shows that these intersectional nodes are the principal drivers of intensity and speed of the contagion outbreak.
 Finally, targeted immunisation strategies aim to pinpoint the structural importance of overlapping nodes to contain epidemics with minimal resources.
 As demonstrated in \cite{chakraborty2016immunization}, immunising overlapping nodes reduces the epidemic prevalence far more effectively than approaches focused exclusively on non-overlapping nodes, which once again underscores how overlap critically shapes both the propagation and control of contagion processes.
 We note that most of the studies discussed above focus on overlap defined primarily through network topology or community structure and not of attributes.